 Dr Peter Smielewski (email@example.com) – Neurosurgery

 Brain injury management has improved considerably in recent years with resulting significant improvements in outcome.
-Nevertheless, a small but significant group of survivors do not fully emerge after acute coma and remain in a prolonged disorder of consciousness (DoC), including the vegetative (VS) and minimally conscious (MCS) states.
-Long range resting brain networks, such as the default mode network (DMN), have been shown to be disrupted in VS, and are partially or fully restored when patients recover cognitive capacity.
+Nevertheless, a small but significant number of survivors do not fully emerge after acute coma and remain in prolonged disorders of consciousness (DoC), including vegetative and minimally conscious states.
+Long range brain networks, such as the default mode network (DMN), have been shown to be disrupted in DoC, and are partially or fully restored when patients recover cognitive capacity.
 The functional role of the DMN remains unclear.
 Although it was initially considered to be a task negative network, recent studies from our group and others have revealed DMN activity/connectivity during a wide range of self-referential and memory-based tasks, as well as altered DMN integrity in a variety of neuropsychiatric disorders.
 Such data provide support for inferences on the role of the DMN in cognitive capacity and consciousness.
 An emerging theory is that the DMN acts as global workspace integrating information from a variety of sources through associations, to make sense of the world at present.
-The major hubs of the DMN are multisynaptic and are connected to both cortical and subcortical regions rendering the DMN a suitable candidate for integrating information.
-Within this emerging theoretical framework this project will utilise fMRI to focus on the role of the DMN at rest but also importantly during tasks in a cohort of DoC patients and healthy volunteers.
+The major hubs of the DMN are multisynaptic and are connected to both cortical and subcortical regions rendering this network a suitable candidate for integrating information.
+Within this emerging theoretical framework this project will utilise fMRI/EEG to focus on the role of the DMN at rest but also importantly during tasks, in a cohort of DoC patients and healthy volunteers.
 Experience in neuroimaging and/or electrophysiology is required for this project.
 Skills in scientific computing and programming (e.g, Linux, Matlab, Python) are desirable.

-CENTER-TBI represents a focused European effort to advance the care of patients with traumatic brain injury (TBI), within the broader international framework of InTBIR (International Initiative for Traumatic Brain Injury Research).
+CENTER-TBI is a large European project that aims to improve the care for patients with Traumatic Brain Injury (TBI).
 The work undertaken in Cambridge will examine the role of MRI in routine TBI imaging and this project will focus on the role of resting state functional MRI in TBI imaging.
-There is now abundant evidence from functional MRI, suggesting that the resting brain in healthy controls is organised in coherent long range networks.
-The functionality of these resting networks is easily inferred since they typically track the functional anatomy of brain areas shown to act in synchrony during activation paradigms.
+There is now abundant evidence from functional MRI suggesting that the resting brain is organised in coherent long range networks.
+The functionality of these networks is easily inferred since they typically track the functional anatomy of networks identified during activation studies.
 For this reason, the translational potential of resting networks, particularly in patients unable to participate in stimulus driven experiments (e.g. TBI), seems immense but is mostly unrealised.
-This project will evaluate the usefulness of resting state MRI imaging in the subacute TBI phase, for understanding and tracking disease processes, prognosticating cognitive recovery and mapping covert cognition in disorders of consciousness and at the chronic phase, aiming to relate functional connectivity patterns to cognitive measures, vulnerability for depression and to functional outcome in general.
+This project will evaluate the usefulness of resting state functional MRI imaging in TBI for understanding and tracking disease processes and prognosticating cognitive recovery.
+Additionally we will aim to relate functional connectivity patterns to cognitive measures, vulnerability for depression and to functional outcome in general.
 Experience in neuroimaging, in particular MRI analysis, is required for this project.
 Some programming experience (e.g, Linux, Matlab, Python) is desirable.

 Postoperative cognitive impairment is increasingly prevalent in our aging society.
 This condition often has an acute phase of Postoperative Delirium (POD) which may then be followed by a more chronic phase of Postoperative Cognitive Dysfunction (POCD), which tends to persist over time.
 BIOCOG, a European FP7 funded project, aims to establish biomarkers for risk and clinical outcome prediction of POD/POCD.
 The study population are patients aged 65 to 80 undergoing major elective surgery.
-The work undertaken in Cambridge will focus on MRI imaging and will investigate whether brain network graph properties obtained from MRI diffusion tensor imaging (DTI) measures, relate to those obtained from functional MRI data.
-Specifically, we will investigate whether resting state functional connectivity is a complex or otherwise manifestation of structural connectivity by exploring similarities and differences utilising graph theory.
-Differences between structural and functional graphs will be related to neuropsychological, psychological and clinical measures from the study population.
-Our hypothesis is that DTI derived graphs represent a ground truth and greater functional variations from them represent healthier brains.
+The work undertaken in Cambridge will focus on MRI imaging and will investigate whether brain network properties obtained from MRI diffusion tensor imaging (DTI) measures, relate to those obtained from resting state functional MRI data.
+Structural and functional network properties will be related to neuropsychological and clinical measures.
+Experience in neuroimaging, in particular MRI analysis, is required for this project.
+Skills in scientific computing and programming (e.g, Linux, Matlab, Python) are desirable.